chocolatey/boxstarter.org/input/vmintegration.md

 ## Working with other virtualization technologies

 Boxstarter will very soon provide support for AWS VMs.
-However, Boxstarter can work with any VM provider using Install-BoxstarterPackage as long as the VM has PowerShell remoting enabled and the VM's DNS name is accessible on the network.
+However, Boxstarter can work with any VM provider using Install-BoxstarterPackage as long as the VM has PowerShell remoting enabled, and the VM's DNS name is accessible on the network.
 For "On Premise" VM providers, if they support the VHD file format, you can use the `Enable-BoxstarterVHD` command to enable WMI, LocalAccountTokenFilterPolicy and retrieve the computer name of the VM running the VHD.
 The VHD must be accessible and writable to the user issuing the command and it must contain the system volume (the drive with the Windows folder) of the VM.

 ```powershell
 Enable-BoxstarterVHD -VHDPath "C:\Virtual hard disks\win81diff_F2AE6535-2532-455F-8E5A-0211595221F8.avhdx"